 I wrote another stanza and then laid the poem aside until the next day.
 I then wrote a stanza in the voice of Bigger Thomas.
 Having known many men in prison of all races who have lived to regret their deeds, and having personally been the author of many tragically stupid circumstances, I believe that I have some idea of what Bigger might have thought and felt.
-After this, it seemed that the poem would need another two stanzas to satisfy my esthetic requirements, with at least one of them in Bigger’s voice in order to satisfy the requirements of the assignment.
+After this, it seemed that the poem would need another two stanzas to satisfy my esthetic requirements, with at least one of them in Bigger’s voice.
 Because of this, I switched stanzas two and three to provide a balance whereby the narrator would speak, then Bigger, then the narrator, and so on.

 As I work, I will read a poem aloud hoping that it will delight me.
 I will change words, grammar, add and remove contractions, etc., until I achieve the rhythm and meaning I desire.
 For example, line three originally read “Native son of the white city” and then it was changed to “Colored son” and then back again, and finally the words “white city” were changed to “windy city”.
 When I changed it back, I also changed the words “white girl” in line eleven to “young girl”.
 I did this because I wanted to discount the racial implications of the story.
 Lines eight, ten, eighteen, and nineteen were rewritten several times.
 I do not keep previous drafts, believing that if a phrase or an idea is good it will remain or resurface.